 - (unnecessary) shame

-- & the desire to protect loved ones from worrying
+- & the desire to protect loved ones from worrying about us

 As you can imagine, these secret struggles can lead to behavior that’s easily misunderstood.